• Skip to main content

 1. Swap Taco Shells for Lettuce Cups

-You still get to have fun munching down on hands-filled messy tacos, but you instantly cut around 19 g carbs from eating 3 taco shells when you swap them with romaine or iceberg lettuce as lettuce cups or fajitas.
+You still get to have fun munching down on messy delicious tacos, but you instantly cut around 19 g carbs from eating 3 taco shells when you swap them with romaine or iceberg lettuce as lettuce cups or fajitas.

 Spicy-beef-fajitas

-2. Swap Banana for Blueberries
+2. Swap Banana for Berries

 Blueberries